Geocodio/docs/source/index.html.md

 ```

 <aside class="warning">
 <strong>Note:</strong> Fields count as an additional lookup each.
-Please consult the <a href="/pricing">pricing page</a>.
+Please consult our <a href="/pricing">pricing calculator</a>.
 </aside>

-Geocodio allows you to request additional information with forward and reverse geocoding requests, we call these *fields*.
+Geocodio allows you to request additional information with forward and reverse geocoding requests.
+We call this additional data *fields*.

-Requesting fields are easy, just add a `fields` parameter to your query string and set the value according to the table below.
-If you want multiple fields, just separate them with a comma.
+Requesting additional data fields is easy.
+Just add a `fields` parameter to your query string and set the value according to the table below.
+You can request multiple data fields at the same time by separating them with a comma.
 If the `fields` parameter has been specified, a new `fields` key is exposed with each geocoding result containing all necessary data for each field.

 Go ahead, <a href="https://api.geocod.io/v1/geocode?q=1109+N+Highland+St%2c+Arlington+VA&fields=cd&api_key=YOUR_API_KEY" target="_blank">try this in your browser right now</a>.

-Some fields are specific to the US and can not be queried for other countries.
+Some fields are specific to the US and cannot be queried for other countries.

 Parameter name                | Description                                       | Coverage                    |
 ----------------------------- | ------------------------------------------------- | --------------------------- |